robertmartin8/ReasonableDeviations/_posts/2019-04-21-currency-arbitrage-graphs-2.md

 ## Bellman-Ford

 To implement Bellman-Ford, we make use of the funky `defaultdict` data structure.
 As the name suggests, it works exactly like a python dict, except that if you query a key that is not present you get a certain default value back.
-The first part of our implementation is quite standard, as we are just doing the $n - 1$ relaxations.
+The first part of our implementation is quite standard, as we are just doing the $n - 1$ edge-relaxations where *n* is the number of vertices.

 But because the 'classic' Bellman-Ford does not actually return negative-weight cycles, the second part of our implementation is a bit more complicated.
-The idea is that if after $n-1$ relaxations, there is an edge that can be relaxed further, then that edge must be on a negative weight cycle.
-So to find this cycle we walk back along the predecessors until a cycle is found, then return the cyclic portion of that walk.
+The key idea is that if after $n-1$ relaxations, there is an edge that can be relaxed further then that edge must be on a negative weight cycle.
+So to find this cycle we walk back along the predecessors until a cycle is detected, then return the cyclic portion of that walk.
 In order to prevent subsequent redundancy, we mark these vertices as 'seen' via another `defaultdict`.
 This procedure adds a linear cost to Bellman-Ford since we have to iterate over all the edges, but the asymptotic complexity overall remains $O(VE)$.

 ```python